I got into a flurry of mesh making and script… Scripting and here’s one of the results, the DSS Saddle Stand – bad product naming level up!

 The captive can also adjust his or her position up and down by pressing the Page Up or Page Down keys on their keyboard.
 They can slide forward or back by pressing the cursor up for forward – just like walking – and down for back.

-Now here’s a neat thing.
+Now here’s another neat thing.
 The Saddle Stand will save those changes to an external database that I maintain.
-This means that whenever you sit on any Saddle Stand anywhere in SL it will check to see if you’ve every used one before and if so what adjustments you made, and apply those adjustments to that Saddle Stand.
+This means that whenever you sit on any Saddle Stand anywhere in SL it will check to see if you’ve ever used one before and if so what adjustments you made, and apply those adjustments to that Saddle Stand automatically.
 Anywhere in SL.
 Regardless of who owns the it.